nickschiffer/discord-soundbot/README.md

 ### Configuration

+If you are using the npm package, you can just pass configuration options to the constructor.
+Otherwise, you need to create your own config file.

 Check `config/config.example.json` for an example configuration and create a new file `config.json` inside the `config` folder with your desired configuration.
 For a detailed description on all of the options, see [here](../../wiki/Configuration).
 Make sure to restart the bot whenever you change the configuration.

 To learn how to edit the config while the bot is running, see [below](#changing-the-config).